xwillorg/swag/README.md

 ### Git

 Git is required for version control and for interacting with GitHub.
+It makes sure you can go back in your code's history.
+This way you cannot destroy anything if you commited it before.
 Install it using the instructions provided in the official guide:
 [How to Install Git](https://github.com/git-guides/install-git)

 #### GitHub